rcarrata/rcarrata.github.io/_posts/2020-06-05-traffic-mirroring-in-service-mesh.md

 comments: true
 ---

-Whats a Canary deployment and how to configure in Service Mesh?
-What are the benefits of a Canary deployment?
-And how we can give more intelligence to our routes and requests inside of our mesh?
+How to do testing cases with live production in a safe, secure and predicted mode?
+How can achieve this within our Service Mesh?
+And what's the traffic mirroring and how can help this use case?

 Let's Mesh in!!

-This is the sixth blog post of the Service Mesh in Openshift series.
+This is the seventh blog post of the Service Mesh in Openshift series.
 Check the earlier posts in:

 * [I - Service Mesh Installation](https://rcarrata.com/istio/service-mesh-installation/)
 * [II - Microservices deployment in Service Mesh](https://rcarrata.com/istio/microservices-deployment-in-service-mesh/)